nruneberg/sscc-qc-basic/docs/tutorial1/README.md

 actual -h
 ```

-All calculated frequencies are positive indicating that the structure corresponds to a true minimum.
+Once the job has finished we note that all calculated frequencies are real, indicating that the structure corresponds to a true minimum.

 !["Frequency calculation results"](../img/local_19.png)